-Best Reliable CPU Temperature Monitoring Apps For Windows 7 & 10
+How to Monitor CPU Temperature on Windows 7 & 10

-Core temp is the best CPU temp freeware program, which can be used for basic CPU temp monitoring.
+Core temp is the best CPU temp monitor which is freeware program.
+It can be used for basic PC temp monitoring.
 The processor in your computer is the most important temperature to measure.
 It’s simple, a lightweight program which shows you actual temperature of your computer without cluttering it up with other stuff.
 In addition to this, you can customize and even runs with other apps like rainmeter.

-You can download Core temp from here or from the official website and install it on your PC.
+Download Core Temp or get it from the official website and install it on your PC.
 During the installation process, it asks you to select additional tasks.
 I suggest you uncheck all these options and third-party software installation.

-Here is core temp interface, It gives you bunch of useful information about your computer including the model, speed, and the temperature of each of its cores.
+Here is core temp interface, It gives you bunch of useful information about your computer,where you check temperature of each of its cores, model and speed.

-Core Temp show CPU Temp in Celsius.
+With Core Temp you can find CPU Temp in Celsius.
 If you need to know how hot is too hot for my CPU, take particular note of the”TJ.Max“value.
-In the above screenshot it shows 105 degree Celsius, this is the highest processor temp at which manufacturer has rated this CPU to run.
+It is the maximum CPU temp value, at which manufacturer has rated the CPU to run.
 Keeping in mind if your CPU Temp is anywhere near that temperature, it is considered overheating.
-Unless you have overclocked your CPU, it is best to keep at least 15 – 25 degrees lower than TJ Max value.
+Unless you have overclocked your CPU, It is best to keep at least 15 – 25 degrees lower than TJ Max value.
 Even if then you are anywhere close to the TJ Max value it usually means something went wrong.
 Typically average PC temperature should be around 45 – 50 degree Celsius which is considered to be safe and good for optimal PC performance.

 Go to the setting to configure some of Core Temp more handy features.